iftialmin10/finance-app/design/components.md

 - `TagChip` - Colored tag display
 - `EmptyState` - No data placeholder

-**Note:** The `GlobalProgressBar` component displays an infinite progress indicator at the top of the page during any external resource calls (Google Drive API, authentication requests, etc.).
-It is managed globally and automatically shows/hides based on pending external requests.
+**Note:** The `GlobalProgressBar` component displays an infinite progress indicator at the top of the page during API calls.
+It is managed globally and automatically shows/hides based on pending requests.